AARP Eye Center

 The travel industry — not to mention travelers — are eager for a return to normal so people can once again fly, cruise and road-trip like they did before the pandemic.
-Now that the COVID-19 vaccine rollout has begun, many are hoping it will be the key to helping us get moving again.
-Experts offer some answers to the big questions on the vaccines’ likely effect on travel, as well as what won’t change, at least for many months (hint: the need for mask wearing and other precautions).
+Now that the COVID-19 vaccine rollout is underway, many are hoping it will be the key to helping us get moving again.
+Experts offer some answers to the big questions on the vaccines’ likely effect on travel, as well as what won’t change, at least for many months (hint: the need for mask-wearing and other precautions).

 Will you need proof of COVID-19 vaccination to fly?

-The International Air Transport Association is developing a health app, the IATA Travel Pass, that will allow travelers to store verified test or vaccination results on their mobile devices.
-JetBlue is preparing to use a similar app, CommonPass, developed by the nonprofit Commons Project and the World Economic Forum, on flights to Aruba starting this month.
-Passengers will be able to take a COVID-19 test at home, send their test to a lab, and have their results uploaded to the CommonPass app.
-A QR code certifying that they’re clear for entry will be scanned upon their arrival in Aruba.
-Eventually, it can and presumably will be used to upload vaccination status — serving as a kind of immunity passport.
+CLEAR, the private prescreening program that allows its members to speed through security checkpoints, is collaborating with the creators of a similar app, CommonPass, developed by the nonprofit Commons Project and the World Economic Forum that is establishing a registry of trusted health care providers and a standard format for reporting results.
+Passengers will be able to take a COVID-19 test at home, send their test to a lab and have their results uploaded to the CommonPass app.
+A QR code certifying that they’re clear for entry will be scanned upon their arrival.
+Eventually, it can and presumably will be used to upload vaccination status, serving as a kind of immunity passport.

 Qantas, as well as other airlines, including Virgin Atlantic and United, are testing CommonPass as well.

 Qantas chief executive Alan Joyce said in November that the airline may make COVID-19 vaccination mandatory for all passengers flying to or from Australia (where long-haul flights are expected to resume in October).